 No sun + no soil = organic plants?

-Since the beginning of growing food, sunlight, water, and soil have been essential ingredients.
-If you take away two of these most basic of inputs, how do plants grow?
+Since the beginning of growing food, sunlight and soil have been fundamental ingredients.
+If you take away these two basic inputs, how do plants grow?

 “You can think of a vertical farm as a black box,” van der Feltz said.
 “We look at it as an integrated system, trying to create vegetables in a closed environment.”

 Before going into said ‘black box’—otherwise known as the growth rooms—we slip light blue covers over the soles of our shoes and sanitize our hands.
 These are minor protective measures, and they don’t prevent pathogens from entering the chamber.
 “If we were going into the actual growth facility we’d need to put on full protective gear,” van der Feltz said.

 Outside the growth room is a winding, humming network of pipes, screens, and dials.
 Van der Feltz pulls back a large sandwich panel door, and when we step inside, the air is noticeably warmer and more humid.
 It smells like a farm, except without the manure, and it feels a little like being on a spaceship—trays of plants are stacked four levels high, hundreds of blue and red pinpoints of light beaming down on them from above.
 The light on the bottom two levels is white, while the top two give off a purplish glow.